-Quite recently , I had the opportunity to volunteer with a not-for-profit organization to manage their website development project.
+Recently, I had the opportunity to volunteer for a not-for-profit organization to manage their website development project.
 While working with my portfolio manager , I asked him “ What would be one of the first deliverables that you would expect from me ” .
 He replied “Delivering the project charter “.
-“Why the big deal about delivering a project charter for a small project such as a website development project ?” , I wondered .
-However , while working with him on the charter, I realized that even for a project such as this, a lot of time and effort is required for preparing a charter .
+“Why the big fuss about delivering a project charter for a small project like a website development project ?” , I wondered .
+However , while working with him on the charter, I realized that even for a project like this, a lot of time and effort is required to prepare a charter .

 So let us take a look at what the project charter is all about and why it is so important.

 The project charter is a document that officially starts a project or a phase.
-It formally authorizes the existence of the project and provides a reference source for the future of the project .
-The charter gives a direction and a sense of purpose to the management from the start of the project till the end.
-As Randy Tangco, a business driven project practitioner, mentioned in one of his articles: “Take great pride and care in your project charter because this is where you sow the good seed.
+It formally authorizes the existence of the project and provides a reference source for the future.
+The charter gives a direction and a sense of purpose to the management from the start till the end.
+As Randy Tangco, a business driven project practitioner, mentioned in one of his articles: “Take great pride and care in your project charter because this is where you sow the good seeds.
 It will eventually take care of you.”

-A project charter names the project manager and defines the authority of the project manager It provides the project manager with the authority to utilize organizational resources to accomplish the project objectives .
+A project charter names the project manager and defines the authority of the project manager.
+It gives the project manager the authority to utilize organizational resources to accomplish the project objectives .